Employment Reference Checks: A Guide for Small Businesses

 Types of Reference Checks

-There are two types of reference checks that HR or a hiring manager may perform during the hiring process: personal and professional.
-Each presents a different set of questions, and you’ll generally have a more extensive list of questions for the professional reference.
+HR or a hiring manager may perform two types of reference checks during the hiring process: personal and professional.
+Each presents a different set of questions, and you’ll generally have a more extensive list of questions for professional references.

 How to Conduct Employment Reference Checks

-The employment reference check is one of the most important applicant screening steps in the hiring process.
+Reference checks for employment are an important applicant screening step in the hiring process.
 This might be the only time when you talk to someone other than a candidate about their skill set and work performance.
-To get the most out of these calls, follow the steps below.
+To get the most out of these calls, and to learn more about how to check a reference, follow the steps below.

 When to Conduct a Reference Check

-Do not call any reference until later in the hiring process.
-Call former supervisory references when you’ve narrowed down the candidate pool to your final two or three.
+It is advised that you wait to call references until the candidate has been moved along in the hiring process and you are considering them for the position.
+As a best practice, call former supervisory references when you’ve narrowed down the candidate pool to your final two or three.
 At that point, you’re confident that the applicants could do the job, and speaking with references may help put one candidate at the front of the pack.

 It is recommended that you ask for references when scheduling the first interview.
 Some companies ask for references when the candidate first applies for a job.
 Doing so can make the reference check process go faster, but asking for references this early in the hiring process may scare some candidates away.
 They may not want to give reference names out of fear that their current employer will learn they’re looking for a new job.